ProGraphics/prostyle.io/pages/documentation/concepts.md

 ProStyle searches for and uses, _in order_, <code>scripts</code>, <code>script</code>, <code>actions</code>, <code>action</code>.
 Only one will be used.
 Once one is found, _others are ignored_.

-Note that some model objects have [multiple sets of properties](#){:data-toc='multiple'}.
+Note that some model objects have [multiple sets of properties](/models/#property-sets).
 For example, the text item has word properties.
 When shortcutting, prefix the name of the property set. e.g. _wordScript_, _wordActions_, _wordAction_, etc.

 #### Setup
 All one-time configuration of a model object is defined inside a <code>setup</code> entry.
 However, if you wish, you can omit this extra level.
 If configuration is not found in a setup entry, it looks one level up on the model object itself.